Darxo/Hardened/README.md

 # Known Issues:

 - Enemies may spawn with perks that they can't use anymore (**Duelist**/**Formidable Approach**) because I didn't touch their spawning behaviors in that regard.
+- Using Recover will prevent you from using **Wait Round** for the rest of this round

 # Compatibility